Writing Lead: Jayne Courtney |

 In KS1, English is linked to the six whole-school topic areas.
 Children are exposed to high-quality texts and real-life experiences to support their development in reading, writing and spoken language.
 Key texts are allocated to year groups to ensure that children are being immersed in high-quality writing examples by a range of quality authors.
 Year 1 build on the foundations of The Write Stuff approach from Reception and this continues further in Year 2.

 In KS1, children build on their phonic knowledge from Foundation Stage and learn different graphemes to represent the phonemes they already know.
 They extend their knowledge of how to read and spell common exception words and begin to learn rules for common prefixes and suffixes.
 Children are introduced to homophones and apostrophes for contractions and possession.
-Teachers in KS1 begin to use the No Nonsense Spelling’ scheme to structure their teaching of spellings.
+Year 2 begin to use the Spelling Shed to structure their teaching of spellings.
 In KS1, children are taught to create sentences that are punctuated accurately in either the simple past or present tense.
-Teachers use the ‘think it, say it, count it, write it’ strategy to help children rehearse sentences orally before writing them.
 Children are taught to extend their sentences using subordination and coordination in order to add detail to their initial ideas.
 They begin to learn basic grammatical terminology and this is built on in KS2 as sentence structures become more complex.

 Children are also taught a range of genres which focus on the purposes of writing to inform and writing to entertain.
 They write about both real events, which is supported by real-life experiences, and fictional events, supported by high-quality texts.
 Cross-curricular links are made with the six whole-school topics so that children connect different areas of learning together.